phtn/watr/src/pages/012619/index.md

 ---
-path: "/new-era-of-healthy-living"
+path: "/new-era-of-human-life"
-title: "A New Era of Healthy Living"
+title: "A New Era of Human Life"
 author: "Will Medina"
 createdAt: "Jan 26 2019"
 updatedAt: "Jan 26 2019"